 In 2012, he and his business partner set out on a new venture that focused on talent management and monetization for online artists and content creators.
 Their growing firm quickly caught the attention of major networks, and they closed a merger and acquisition agreement with Maker Studios, where they became executives and shareholders.
 In 2014, Maker Studios’ was sold to The Walt Disney Company for $500 million.

-Nine years after graduation, Rakoski considers himself “happily successful.
+More than a decade after graduating from SUNY Oneonta, Rakoski considers himself “happily successful.
 Success is an ever-evolving and somewhat unattainable goal.
 It’s more important to be happy.
 If you’re happy doing what you want to do, then you can say you’re successful.”